|Rewards Rating:||4.4 / 5|

 Bank of America Customer Service Ratings

-Other Notable Features: No foreign transaction fees, up to $100 statement credit for airline incidentals annually, up to $100 Global Entry/TSA Precheck statement credit, 25%-75% points bonus for preferred customers, trip delay insurance, baggage delay insurance, lost luggage reimbursement, Visa Signature concierge, purchase protection, return protection, extended warranty, car rental insurance, roadside dispatch
+Other Notable Features: No foreign transaction fees, up to $100 statement credit for airline incidentals annually, up to $100 Global Entry/TSA Precheck statement credit every four years, 25%-75% points bonus for preferred customers, trip delay insurance, baggage delay insurance, lost luggage reimbursement, Visa Signature concierge, purchase protection, return protection, extended warranty, car rental insurance, roadside dispatch

-For a card that costs just $95 a year to own, the Bank of America® Premium Rewards® credit card is unusually generous – especially if you’re a Bank of America customer.
+For a card that costs just $95 a year to own, the Bank of America Premium Rewards credit card is unusually generous – especially for the right Bank of America or Merrill account holder.

-The card offers up to a $100 annual statement credit that you can use for airline incidental expenses, an application fee credit for TSA Pre-check or Global Entry and a solid points program that rewards a variety of spenders.
+The card offers up to a $100 annual statement credit that you can use for airline incidental expenses, an application fee credit for TSA Pre-check or Global Entry every four years and a solid points program that rewards a variety of spenders.

-What really sets this card apart, though, is its loyalty bonus: If you have a healthy amount of savings set aside in a Bank of America deposit account, you’ll be rewarded with an additional 25 percent to 75 percent redemption bonus on all your earnings – making the Bank of America Premium Rewards credit card exceptionally lucrative.
-In addition, this card offers some of the strongest travel insurance benefits you can get on a similarly priced rewards card.
+What really sets this card apart, though, is its loyalty bonus: If you have a large amount of savings set aside in a qualifying Bank of America deposit account or Merrill investment account, you can be rewarded with up to an additional 75% redemption bonus on all your earnings – making the Bank of America Premium Rewards credit card exceptionally rewarding.
+In addition, this card offers some of the strongest travel insurance benefits you can get on a rewards card at this price level.

-Unlike some travel rewards cards, you don’t necessarily have to spend a lot of money on travel to earn a fair number of points either.
-You’ll earn 2 points for every dollar you spend on travel and dining – which is similar to what some competitors offer, as well as 2 points for every dollar spent on grocery store purchases (through 12/31/21).
-But you’ll also earn a flat 1.5 points for every other dollar you spend, allowing you to earn a bonus on every single purchase, including those that don’t typically earn a rewards bonus.
+Unlike some travel rewards cards, you don’t necessarily have to spend a lot of money on travel to earn a fair number of points with the Premium Rewards Card.
+You’ll earn 2 points for every dollar you spend on travel and dining, as well as a flat 1.5 points for every dollar you spend in other categories.
+This allows you to earn a bonus on every single purchase, including those that don’t fall into the typical bonus categories.

 Bank of America is also unusually generous in its definition of what counts as a travel or dining purchase.
-For example, qualifying travel purchases not only include airfare, hotel rooms, car rentals, cruises, ferries, public transportation, parking fees, tolls and taxis.
-You’ll also get 2 points per dollar spent at amusement parks and other tourist attractions, such as art galleries, aquariums, zoos, circuses, carnivals and more.
+For example, qualifying travel purchases not only include airfare, hotel rooms, car rentals, cruises, ferries, public transportation, parking fees, tolls and taxis, but also amusement parks and other tourist attractions, such as art galleries, aquariums, zoos, circuses, carnivals and more.
 Meanwhile, qualifying dining purchases include sit-down restaurants, fast-food eateries and bars.

-Although the Bank of America Premium Rewards credit card is marketed as a travel rewards card, you can also redeem your points for gift cards or cash.
 No matter how you redeem them, your points will be worth 1 cent each.
-You have to go through Bank of America’s Travel Center to pay for your travel with rewards points.
-But if you’ve already purchased travel and want to be reimbursed for it, you can request a statement credit or have Bank of America deposit cash directly in your account.
+You have to go through Bank of America’s Travel Center to pay for your travel with rewards points, but if you’ve already purchased travel and want to be reimbursed for it, you can request a statement credit or have Bank of America deposit cash directly in your account.